 For 15 years my heart longed to adopt a little girl internationally.
 Over that time, another prayer was for God to show me what He wanted me to do to serve Him.
 My two prayers were answered in June 2010 when my mom and I travelled to Ethiopia to meet and bring home my little girl!

 During our two week stay in my daughter’s birth country, we were forever impacted and changed by the abject poverty we saw 360 degrees around us.
-We quickly learned that over 65,000 people live on the streets in Addis Ababa and many of those people are children living on the streets without parents or any adult to care for them, protect them, or show them love.
+We quickly learned that over 65,000 people live on the streets in the capital city, Addis Ababa.
+Many of those people are children living on the streets without parents or any adult to care for them, protect them, or show them love.

-The generosity of friends and family back in Canada allowed us to reach out to over 25 street children living on the streets through meals, clothing, blankets, plastic tarps and shoe shine kits (to provide an opportunity to earn a living) and six boys were sent to boarding school and were off the streets.
-Right before our eyes, my mom and I saw how the resources we have in Canada make life changing differences in the lives of the Ethiopians who have so very, very little.
+The generosity of friends and family back in Canada allowed us to reach out to over 25 children living on the streets and offer meals, clothing, blankets, plastic tarps and shoe shine kits (to provide an opportunity to earn a living).
+Six boys were sent to boarding school and were off the streets.
+Right before our eyes, my mom and I saw how the resources we have in Canada can make life changing differences in the lives of the Ethiopians who have so very, very little.

-Ethiopia is beautiful and the people are warm, welcoming, strong and wonderful and wanting a better tomorrow.
-In Canada, we are so blessed to have access to: medical care, clean water, education, transportation, income generating jobs, affordable food to eat, homes to keep us dry and comfortable, and government programs to care for our most vulnerable.
-In Ethiopia, none of the comforts and privileges we so easily take for granted are a certain.
+Ethiopia is beautiful and the people are warm, welcoming, strong - and wanting a better tomorrow.
+In Canada, we are so blessed to have access to medical care, clean water, education, transportation, income-generating jobs, affordable food to eat, homes to keep us dry and comfortable, and government programs to care for our most vulnerable.
+In Ethiopia, none of the comforts and privileges we so easily take for granted are a certainty.
 In fact, their reality is very different from ours.